one-commercial-partner/OCPScale/docs/Azure/BootCamps/WVD/Deploy/Deploy-Lab07-Deploy-a-Personal-Host-Pool.md

 9. Select **Create** to start your Personal Host Pool deployment.

 10. You can watch the progress of the deployment.
-Note that this will take about 15 minutes or so to complete, so it might be a good time to stretch your legs and take a break.
+Note that this will take about 15 minutes or so to complete, so it might be a good time to stretch your virtual legs and take a break.

     ![image](../attachments/763dbbfd0796fd7afecf51de9562d959.png)
 11. You should eventually receive a message **“Your Deployment is complete”.** If